Sell Delta Stock as Air Travel Demand Remains Up In the Air

 Like its rivals, Delta secured billions in payroll support from the recent $2 trillion CARES Act stimulus bill.
 It’s hard to say whether this is a good or bad for the stock.
 Some thought a bailout would mean big time dilution.
 But dilution wound up being less painful than previously feared.

 However, a government bailout alone won’t push Delta’s stock back to its high water mark.
-It could be years before air travel returns to pre-coronavirus levels.
-Shares could tread water, or fall to lower prices, in the next few years.
+It may be up to five years before airlines recover from the coronavirus.
+Also, we may have yet seen the bottom for airline stocks.
+News of a potential second wave sent shares even lower in recent days.

 Given how risky and uncertain the airline situation has become, it’s no surprise Warren Buffett sold Berkshire Hathaway’s (NYSE:BRK.A, NYSE:BRK.B) stake in Delta.